Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference

 We include an \textbf{Unadjusted Estimator}, which uses the naive method of not adjusting for selection effects, producing an estimated treatment effect of $\bar{Y}_{T=1}-\bar{Y}_{T=0}$, and as such is a lower-bound for models that attempt to correct for selection effects.

 We train a \textbf{Simple Neural Net} (with one fully connected hidden layer) in four variants with different text representations: 1-grams with a binary encoding, 1,2-grams with a binary encoding, 1,2-grams with counts, and Latent Dirichlet Allocation (LDA) features \cite{Blei2003LatentDA} based on 1,2-grams, counted.
 We also train \textbf{Logistic Regression} models on the same four text representations.
 Vocabulary sizes for n-gram methods are included in \appendixlink{Appendix}~\ref{appendix:vocab_size}.

 Finally, we propose and evaluate a novel cauSal HiERarchical variant of BERT, which we call {\bf \hbert}. \hbert expands upon Causal BERT proposed by \citet{veitch2019embeddings}, which is too computationally intensive to scale to user histories containing more than 250 tokens, let alone ones orders of magnitude longer, such as in our tasks.
-In \hbert, we use one pretrained BERT model per post to produce a post-embedding (Appendix Fig.~\ref{fig:herbert}), followed by two hierarchical attention layers to produce a single embedding for the entire history, with a final linear layer to estimate the propensity score.
+In \hbert, we use one pretrained BERT model per post to produce a post-embedding (\appendixlink{Appendix}~\ref{appendix:sherbert_architecture} Fig.~\ref{fig:herbert}), followed by two hierarchical attention layers to produce a single embedding for the entire history, with a final linear layer to estimate the propensity score.
 This architecture is similar to HIBERT~\cite{zhang-etal-2019-hibert}, but is faster to train on long textual histories, as \hbert fixes the pretrained BERT components.
 More details on \hbert are given in \appendixlink{Appendix}~\ref{appendix:model_implementation}.